 Litter is a big problem in many countries, not just the Philippines.
 It just seems more pervasive in the Philippines to me because I get to see it more.

 The United States was just like that in 1960s and early 1970s.
-I used to see empty beer and cans, along with soda bottles, along the roads I traveled on by bike.
+I used to see empty beer bottles and cans, along with soda bottles, along the roads I traveled on by bike.
 The key phrase here is “used to see”.